sergey-vun/microsoft-graph-docs/concepts/data-connect-quickstart-05.md

 <!-- markdownlint-disable MD002 MD041 -->

-The next step is to use the Azure Data Factory to create a pipeline to extract the data from Office 365 to the Azure Storage account using Microsoft Graph data connect.
+The next step is to use the Azure Data Factory to create a pipeline to extract the data from Microsoft 365 to the Azure Storage account using Microsoft Graph data connect.

 ## Create an Azure Data Factory pipeline

 1. Open a browser and navigate to your [Azure Portal](https://portal.azure.com/).

-1. Login using an account with **Global Administrator** rights to your Azure and Office 365 tenants.
+1. Login using an account with **Global Administrator** rights to your Azure and Microsoft 365 tenants.

     > [!NOTE]
     > Keep track of the user you are using in this step as you will need to switch to the other user you granted the **Global Administrator** role and that has multi-factor authentication enabled on their account in a later step.